 - Adults (19+)

 - 17 weeks

-Functional Skills English courses cover different reading and spelling strategies, planning and writing instructions, letters and different types of text.
-The course will also develop confidence in speaking and listening skills.
+Functional Skills English courses focus on reading, technical writing skills and planning and creating a range of personal and work documents such as letters, blogs and forum posts.
+The course will also develop confidence in your speaking and listening skills.
 Task based activities will allow you to practise these in everyday scenarios.

 Your progress will be regularly reviewed with your tutor.

 You will work individually, in pairs, small groups or as a whole class in order to consolidate the skills and knowledge taught.
 You will need to do approximately 3 hours of directed study per week in your own time.

 Please bring a pen, A4 lined paper and an A4 ring binder to the first session.

 Before you enrol you will complete a short skills check to make sure you are matched onto the right level of course.
 This will also help you to identify which skills you need to improve, get clear goals and work independently with the resources provided.

 - How will I be assessed?